protontypes/open-sustainable-technology/README.md

 - [eemeter](https://github.com/openeemeter/eemeter) - An open source python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.
 - [OperatorFabric](https://github.com/opfab/operatorfabric-core) - is a modular, extensible, industrial-strength and field-tested platform for use in electricity, water, and other utility operations.
 - [energy-sparks](https://github.com/Energy-Sparks/energy-sparks) - an open source application that is designed to help schools improve their energy efficiency.
+- [emonpi](https://github.com/openenergymonitor/emonpi) - The OpenEnergyMonitor system has the capability to monitor electrical energy use / generation, temperature and humidity.
 - [EmonLib](https://github.com/openenergymonitor/EmonLib) - Arduino Energy Monitoring Library.
+- [Emoncms](https://github.com/emoncms/emoncms) - Emoncms is a powerful open-source web-app for processing, logging and visualising energy, temperature and other environmental data.
+- [STM32 Energy Monitoring](https://github.com/openenergymonitor/STM32) - The following resources are a work in progress guide to using the STM32 platform for energy monitoring, being written as part of development work into the next generation of OpenEnergyMonitor hardware.

 ## Datasets on Electricity Consumption and Generation